How to recover accidentally deleted database data to the state just before it was deleted

 Is Aurora MySQL backup really enough? | CyberAgent Developers Blog

-This is @rarirureluis Hasegawa from the Service Reliability Group (SRG) of the Technology Division. #SRG (Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new services, and contributing to OSS.
-Also, about Amazon Aurora MySQL (hereinafter referred to as Aurora MySQL).
+This is @rarirureluis Hasegawa from the Service Reliability Group (SRG) in the Technology Division.
+The #SRG (Service Reliability Group) primarily provides cross-sectional support for our media service infrastructure, improving existing services, launching new ones, and contributing to open source software.
+Also, let's talk about Amazon Aurora MySQL (hereafter referred to as Aurora MySQL).
 I don't know why I'm writing so many articles about Aurora MySQL.
-Here is the best practice for upgrading Aurora MySQL from the previous article.
-Considering how to switch to RDS Graviton2 with low risk [Upgrade Edition] | CyberAgent Developers Blog This time, it's about backups.
-For example, if you accidentally drop a table, can you restore it to the state just before you dropped it?
-Or is there a documented way to restore it to the state just before?
-This is not limited to public clouds such as AWS, but even if you only take a full backup, you cannot restore it to a specific query.
-That's where the binary log comes in.
-As long as you have the latest full backup and the binary log taken after that backup, you can restore to a specific query.
-Aurora MySQL has two features for recovery: Backtrack and Point-in-Time Recovery.
-These two features do not restore to the point of a specific query, but rather restore to a specified date and time.
-Therefore, it is not possible to go back to just before an incorrect query.
-Backtrack restores a cluster to a specified time.
+The previous article on best practices for upgrading Aurora MySQL is here.
+Considering how to switch to RDS Graviton2 with minimal risk [Upgrade Edition] | CyberAgent Developers Blog.
+This time, we'll be talking about backups.
+For example, if you accidentally drop a table, can you revert to the state just before the drop?
+Or is there a documented method for doing so?
+This isn't limited to public clouds like AWS, but even if you only have a full backup, you can't revert to a specific query.
+That's where binary logs come in.
+With the most recent full backup and any binary logs taken since that backup, you can restore a specific query.
+Aurora MySQL has two recovery features: Backtrack and Point-in-Time Recovery.
+These two features do not restore to the point in time of a specific query, but rather restore to a specified date and time.
+Therefore, it is not possible to return to the point just before an incorrect query.
+Backtrack restores the cluster to a specified time.

 Overall flow